Kongduino/Uno_RAK811/README.md

 ## Introduction

 This sketch shows how to use a [WisNode LoRa](https://store.rakwireless.com/products/rak811-lpwan-evaluation-board) with an Arduino Uno or similar to send data from various environmental sensors as LoRa packets.
+The data is picked up (as an example) by another RAK811 connected to a PC with Python code.
+See [companion project](https://github.com/Kongduino/DecodeWisnode).
 In this case I'm using the following sensors:

 1. A [BME280 sensor](https://www.seeedstudio.com/Grove-BME280-Environmental-Sensor-Temperature-Humidity-Barometer.html), from SeeedStudio.
 I'm using [their library](https://github.com/Seeed-Studio/Grove_BME280).
 2. An [HM3301 Laser PM2.5 Dust Sensor](https://www.seeedstudio.com/Grove-Laser-PM2-5-Sensor-HM3301.html), again from Seeed.
 Using [their library](https://github.com/Seeed-Studio/Seeed_PM2_5_sensor_HM3301).